iHeadWater/WaterResources/papers/crop-water-demand.md

-## Evaluating a satellite-based seasonal evapotranspiration product and identifying its relationship with other satellite-derived products and crop yield: A case study for Ethiopia (2015)

 ## Global rain-fed, irrigated, and paddy croplands: A new high resolution map derived from remote sensing, crop inventories and climate data（2015）

 作物map